Verify a record →

 2. Prepare the metadata object.
 Remove the cid and signature fields if present.

-3. Add the repository field to the metadata, set to the repository DID.
+3. Add a repository field to the metadata, set to the repository DID.

 4. Insert the prepared metadata into the record as the $sig field.